-10 Top Tips for Safe Family Travel
+10 Expert Safety Tips For Family Travel

 November and December are big travel months.
 We travel near and far to visit family, get someplace warm —or snowy—or to give our family the present of a dream vacation.

 It’s good to be reminded that even amid all that holiday travel cheer things can go wrong on vacations in ways big and small.
 We asked travel experts for their best safe family travel tip.
 Here are the 10 best.

 10 Expert Tips for Safe Travel With Kids

 1. Carry a Photo:

 CheapOAir’s Travel Expert Tom Spagnola suggests parents keep a recent photo of the entire family on them.
 If anyone gets separated or lost you’ll have a photo to help share with the authorities.

 This should be a real photo you stash in your wallet; not just a photo on your phone.